NCEAS/metacatui-design/README.md

 # metacatui-design
-Design and planning documents for the MetacatUI dtaa management web application
+Design and planning documents for the MetacatUI data management web application